How do I find out all Deckhouse parameters?

 To change the settings of a static cluster, run the command:

-How to switch Deckhouse EE to CE?
+How do I switch Deckhouse EE to CE?

 The instruction implies using the public address of the container registry: registry.deckhouse.io